Trent Hidlay

-Trent Niemond Hidlay (born April 7, 1999) is an American freestyle and former folkstyle wrestler who competes at 92 kilograms.
-A four-time NCAA Division I All-American, Hidlay finished as an ACC Conference champion four times and an NCAA Division I runner-up twice.
-In freestyle, he was a 2025 World Champion at 92 kilograms.
+Trent Niemond Hidlay (born April 7, 1999) is an American freestyle and graduated folkstyle wrestler who competes at 92 kilograms.
+As a folkstyle wrestler, he was a four-time NCAA Division I All-American, a four-time ACC Conference champion and a two-time NCAA Division I runner-up.
+In freestyle, Hidlay was the 2025 World Champion and a two-time Pan American champion.

 Career

 High school

-Hidlay finished his high school career with a record of 154–14, winning two Pennsylvania class AAA state titles at Mifflin County High School in Lewistown, Pennsylvania.
+Hidlay finished his high school career with a record of 154–14, winning two Pennsylvania Class AAA state titles at Mifflin County High School in Lewistown, Pennsylvania.
 Hidlay was also a 2017 FloNationals Champion, two-time Powerade Champion in 2016 and 2017, and three-time Super 32 placer.
 He also placed third at the 2018 UWW Junior World Team Trials at 79 kg and 2017 Junior National Freestyle and Greco-Roman Runner-Up.

 NC State

 2019-2020

 After redshirting during the 2018–19 season, Hidlay made his college wrestling debut at 184 lb for NC State.
 Hidlay won ACC Freshman of the year finishing second at the ACC Championships falling to Hunter Bolen of Virginia Tech in the finals 2–1.
 The NCAA tournament was cancelled due to coronavirus, Hidlay was slated to be the five seed.